Contentify/Contentify/daux/docs/Development/Website_Development.md

 ## The Base Layout

 The `app/views` folder contains all the "global" template files.
 They are either plain PHP files (\*.php) or [Blade](Blade) templates (*.blade.php).
 The most important sub directory is called `frontend`and it contains those templates that belong to the frontend.
 There you will find a file named `layout_main.blade`.
 That is, you guess it, the main layout of the website.
-Most likely you want to it.
+Most likely you want to it adjust it to the needs (primarily the design and layout) of your website.

-> When we talk about "frontend" or "backend" we referring to the interface.
-The frontend interface is what is visible for everyone: visitors, users, etc. The backend is only accessible by administrators (and users with extended permissions).
+> When we talk about "frontend" or "backend" we are referring to interfaces.
+The frontend interface is what is visible and accessible for everyone: visitors, users, etc. The backend interface is only accessible by administrators.

 ## Adding Images And More

-The `public` directory contains all thoses files that should be accessible from the outside.
+The `/public` directory contains all thoses files that should be accessible from the outside.
 This is where the CSS files, the JS files, the images and the upload files life.

 * If you want to add images to the website place them into the `public/img` directory.
-Images that belong to the CMS are located in the `public/theme` directory.
+Images that belong to the CMS are located in the `/public/theme` directory.
-* JS files life in the `public/libs` directory.
+* JS files life in the `/public/libs` directory.
 The main layout includes jQuery, `framework.js` and `frontend.js` by default.
-* CSS files are located right in the `public` directory.
-The main layout includes `base.css` and `frontend.css` out of the box.
+* CSS files are located in the `/public/css` directory.
+The main layout includes `base.css` and `frontend.css` out of the box. `base.css` defines some general styling and is also included by the backend stylesheet, `backend.css`.
+* We use [SASS](http://sass-lang.com) as CSS pre-compiler.
+The SASS files are located in `/scss`.

-Remember that Laravel and Blade provide classes and helper functions to deal with URLs, assets and so on.
-You should use them instead of hardcoding URLs.
+Remember that Laravel and Blade provide classes (such as `Form` and `HTML`) and helper functions (such as `url` and asset()`) to deal with form elements, URLs, assets and so on.
+You should use them instead of hardcoding HTML form markup and URLs.

 Contentify delivers several [widgets](Widgets).
-They are handy little helpers that make it a piece of cake to display content.
+They are handy little helpers that make it a piece of cake to display certain content.
 Take a look into the `controllers` directories of the modules to find them.
+For example, the forums widget - that shows the latest forum threads - lifes in `app/modules/forums/controllers/LatestThreadsWidgets.php`.

 ## Start To Code